-Richard Vanek is a photographic artists who challenge a mood of a observer by creating emotional photographs.
+Richard Vanek is a photography artists who challenges a mood of a observer by creating emotional photographs.
 He is self thought image creator who first used camera to capture his childhood feeling back in eighties.
-From that time his speciality stayed with constructing emotive imaginary in attempt to recreate moods.
+From that time his specialty stayed with constructing emotive imaginary in attempt to recreate feelings and moods.

-From his early more documentary like work he move to more emotive style after he relocates with whole family to The Netherlands.
-Shortly after that he switch from darkroom printing to full digital printing with use of carbon pigment technique and start selling his prints on internet.
+From his early more documentary work he move to more emotive style after he relocated with whole family to The Netherlands.
+Shortly after that he switch from darkroom printing to full digital printing with use of carbon pigment technique and start selling his prints on the Internet.
 He completed move to digital world by switching to full digital capture in 2007.

-Richard has published photography books and is published in many magazines and over the internet and he is recognized authority on black and white photography and archival digital pointing.
-As author of the Visual Emotion podcast in Apple iTunes he is as well active in social media world using Facebook and Twitter.
+Richard has published photography books and is published in many magazines and over the Internet and he is recognized authority on black and white photography and archival digital printing.
+As author of the Visual Emotion podcast in Apple iTunes he is active in social media world using Twitter.

-For creative person as Richard the tools and not very important.
-He put the most value in final finished product by which he not only explain his view, but allows the same to observers.
+For inventive person as Richard the tools are not very important.
+He put the most value in final finished product, by which he not only explains his view, but allows the same freedom to the observers.